YixiongDing/UniMelb-Study-Materials/Graphics and Interaction/Graphics and Interaction Note.md

 #### Stream Output Stage

+- Pointing back to the buffer because we want to do more operations
 - Allows us to receive data (vertices or primitives) from the geometry shader and feed back into pipeline for processing by another set of shaders
 - This can be used to have the GPU do processing that would otherwise have been done on the CPU
 - Useful e.g. for particle systems update (waves, ripples)